geocoder-php/Geocoder/src/Provider/StorageLocation/Readme.md

 ### Usage

 First of all you need to setup storage where you will save data about locations.
 Currently available all database providers what match PSR-6.
+For example, you can use FilesystemAdapter or ArrayCachePool.

 ```php
 $database = new \Symfony\Component\Cache\Adapter\FilesystemAdapter();